jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 * Created a ruby gem to map between json and xml request/response messages from internal applications to Surescripts xml api.
 * Worked with iOS and Android development teams to help with integration of video conferencing application
 * Worked with DevOps team to help with infrastructure provisioning and deployment of server side applications on Azure.

-> MDLIVE is a telehealth provider which provides patients, health plans, health systems and self-insured employers online access to board-certified doctors, pediatricians and licensed therapists.

 <small>*C#*, *Ruby*, *Ruby on Rails*, *ASP.NET*, *ASP.NET MVC*, *ASP.NET Web API*, *Javascript*, *React*, *Docker for Windows*, *Surescripts*, *Websync*, *IceLink*, *Azure Storage*, *Azure Queues*, *Azure Functions*, *WebRTC*, *FFmpeg*, *Powershell*, *JSON*, *XML*</small>